stack3/STOverlapWindowView/README.md

 STOverlapWindowView
 ===================

 The view overlaps window.
-You can use the view for modal window like UIAlertView.
+You can use the view for modal like UIAlertView.

 Usage
 ---